Look at the Military and Aviation Online Museum

 I have just being on your website and found a model that is of interest to me.

-It is C207 Mariano Valasco`s A4 that flew in the Falklands.
+It is C207 Mariano Velasco`s A4 that flew in the Falklands.
 I am very pleased to see that he was one of the most successful Argentinean Skyhawk pilots.
 But on the 27th May 1982 his run came to an end although he did survive.
-I am in contact with Valasco on a regular basis, we have a lot in common, he flew his plane on many dangerous missions against us.
+I am in contact with Velasco on a regular basis, we have a lot in common, he flew his plane on many dangerous missions against us.
 I am hoping to eventually meet him some day in Argentina and shake his hand, I am really glad he survived, after all it was me who shot him down.

 Great model.